gquintanaorti/kernel_regression_of_3d_shapes/README.md

   Every line in the file contains the line number and then all the landmarks of the object.
   For every landmark, the `x`, `y`, and `z` coordinates must be given.
+  This file does not require a header line since the number of columns in this file is usually large.

 * `name_vars.csv`: File containing variables.
   Every line stores information about one object in the dataset.
   Every line in the file contains the line number and then the values of the variables for this object.
-  Since the number of columns in this file is usually small, this file requires a header line.
+  This file requires a header line since the number of columns in this file is usually small.

 Both files must be stored in the `Data` directory.